TeskaLabs/splang-docs/docs/expressions/datetime.md

 # Date/time expressions

-Date and time is expressed in SP-Lang by a `datetime`.
+Date and time is expressed in SP-Lang by a `datetime` type.
 It has a microsecond resolution and a range from year 8190 B.C. to a year 8191.
 It is in the UTC timezone.